kamalmarhubi/website/_drafts/kubernetes-api-server.markdown

 Not surprisingly, there aren't any yet.

 As a quick note on other fields in the response: the `kind` and `apiVersion` are giving information about the API version and type of response we got.
 The `selfLink` field is a canonical link for the resource in the response.
-The `resourceVersion` is used for concurrency control: clients send it back when they are changing a response, and the server can determine if there was a conflicting write in the meantime.
+The `resourceVersion` is used for concurrency control.
+Clients send it back when they are changing a resource, and the server can determine if there was a conflicting write to the same resource in the meantime.

 All that is to say: right now we only care about the `items` field.
 We can use the incredibly handy [`jq`][jq] utility to just get at the items.
 We'll use `jq`